DarkNacho/WebNovel-Scraper-Downloader/README.md

-# WebNovel Scraper
+# WebNovel Scraper Downloader

-This project scrapes unlocked chapters from [WebNovel](www.webnovel.com) and compiles them into an EPUB book.
+This project scrapes unlocked chapters from [WebNovel](www.webnovel.com) and compiles them into an EPUB book or a PDF for comics.

 ## Features

 - **Scrapes Unlocked Chapters Only**: The scraper gathers only Unlocked content by default.
-- **EPUB File Creation**: Compiles downloaded chapters into a single EPUB file for offline reading.
+- **EPUB File Creation**: Downloaded chapters of novels into a single EPUB file.
+- **PDF File Creation**: Downloaded chapters of comics into a single PDF file.

 ## Prerequisites